 Hamilton Public Library News

-We are still looking for volunteers to help with arranging the displays for this art exhibit April 1 or 2.
-If you are able to volunteer your time and talents, please contact me.
+We are also looking for volunteers to help with displaying this art exhibit in our gallery space Tuesday, April 2.
+If you are interested in volunteering your time and talents to help with the art show, please contact me.

 Hilary Virgil is director of the Hamilton Public Library.
 The library is usually open Monday through Friday, 10 a.m. to 7 p.m. and Saturday, 10 a.m. to 1 p.m.
 Please call the library at (315) 824-3060, during these hours for assistance.
 The book drop on Broad Street is always open for your convenience.
 Check the library’s Facebook page for up-to-date information about programs and special events.